 Moreover, avoid using words like “ladies and gentlemen,” “listeners,” or any third-person preposition.

-The latter clearly helps you address your audience directly and make them feel personally connected to your segments.
+The latter helps you address your audience directly and make them feel personally connected to your segments.

-The great idea is to add some buffer time to when you conduct interviews to have some time to connect with your guest off the air.
+The great idea is to add some buffer time when you conduct interviews to have some time to connect with your guest off the air.

 Here are some of the ways you can use your podcasts to earn money:

 - Affiliate Income

 - Coaching via podcasting

 You don’t have to have millions of followers, a small albeit loyal following is sufficient to help you earn passive income with your podcasts.